Police arrest man who allegedly chased store owner with machete

 PROVIDENCE, R.I.
-(WPRI) — Providence Police arrested a man who allegedly chased a liquor store owner with a machete.
+(WPRI) — A Johnston man accused of chasing the owner of a liquor store with a machete is now in police custody.

-According to a police report, the incident happened at around 8 p.m.
-Tuesday night at Summit Liquors on Hartford Avenue.

-That customer allegedly yelled expletives at him and the owner said he told the man not to act that way in his store.
+The customer reportedly yelled expletives at the owner, and the owner said he told the man not to act that way in his store, the report says.

 The owner, who had followed the suspect outside, ran back into the liquor store and called 911.